ndnestor/hedwig/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MPL-2.0 License.
+See [the specifications](https://www.mozilla.org/en-US/MPL/2.0/) for more information.